Kukuster/SumStatsRehab/README.md

 Use `sort` to format the input GWAS SS file and sort either by Chr and BP or by rsID.

-To use the `fix` command to the its fullest, a user needs:
+To use the `fix` command to its fullest, a user needs:
  - SNPs datasets in the target build, preprocessed with the `prepare_dbSNPs` command.
  - chain file, if the GWAS SS file is provided in build different from the target build

 ## Tutorial
 ### 1. Download dbSNP dataset
-Download dbSNP datasets from ncbi, in the target build, in vcf, vcf.gz, bcf, or bcf.gz format.
-Latest versions are recommended. dbSNP datasets are used to restore the following data: Chr, BP, rsID, OA, EA, EAF.
+Download dbSNP datasets from NCBI, in the target build, in vcf, vcf.gz, bcf, or bcf.gz format.
+The latest versions are recommended. dbSNP datasets are used to restore the following data: Chr, BP, rsID, OA, EA, EAF.
 Although only builds 37 and 38 are explicitly supported, build 36 may work as well.

 For example, curently latest datasets for [build 38](https://www.ncbi.nlm.nih.gov/assembly/GCF_000001405.39/) and [build 37](https://www.ncbi.nlm.nih.gov/assembly/GCF_000001405.25/) can be downloaded here: